HigueraLab/Higuera_et_al_2023_PNAS_Nexus/README.md

 ## 3. FIGURES

-Figures in .jpg, .png, .ppt, and .fig (MATLAB figure) formats.
-Fire names indicate figure number from the main text or supporting information.
-Three .pdf files group figures from the supporting information by state, ecoregion (level 1), and GACCs.
+Figures from the main text and supporting information (SI), in specific folds for varying formats: Adobe Illustrator (.ai), .esp, MATLAB (.fig), .jpg, .svg, and .TIFF.
+Fire names indicate figure number from the main text or SI.
+Three .pdf files group figures from the SI by state, ecoregion (level 1), and GACCs.
 The .pptx file include figures from the main text, in Power Point format.
-There is one subdirectory, describe below.

-### Figures_TIFF_mat_format:

-Main publication figures in .tiff format, at 600 dpi, and selected figures from supporting information in .fig format (MATLAB figure format).